ferrnnaando/ferrnnaando/README.md

 ## About Me
 - 🌱 Currently learning and exploring new technologies in the world of programming.
 - 👯 I enjoy collaborating on open-source projects and contributing to the programming community.
-- 💻 Experienced in Windows and bash environments, and always eager to learn more.

 ## Skills

 - **Languages:** C++, Assembly
-- **Tools:** Git, Visual Studio, Bash, GNUCs
+- **Tools:** GNU, XCode, VS, VSC
-- **Platforms:** Windows, Linux
+- **Platforms:** Windows, Linux, MacOS

 ## Projects

-- 🚀 [Project Name](https://github.com/your-username/project-name): Short project description goes here.
+- 🚀 [Project Name]([https://github.com/your-username/project-name](https://github.com/ferrnnaando/minecraft)): A advanced implementation of a Minecraft 2D model inspired on the Minecraft user interface and game using SFML and C++.
 - 🌟 [Another Project](https://github.com/your-username/another-project): Brief overview of the project.

 ## Get in Touch